The Truth Behind the Numbers: M&A Success in the AE Industry

 Biased Data Sets

 In looking at many studies, you notice that researchers often measure the “success and failure” of acquisitions by measuring the change in an acquirer’s stock price between the announcement of a deal and when the transaction closed[3].
-The issue with this approach is typically only the largest transactions are announced prior to closing.
+The issue with this approach is typically, only the largest transactions are announced prior to closing.
 The studies also often exclude any deal that involved firms with more than one acquisition during the measurement period.
 By creating these constraints, studies become biased towards larger transactions, which are more likely to dilute earnings.
-Consequently, these “high flying” deals are more likely to show adverse outcomes.
+Consequently, these “high-flying” deals are more likely to show adverse outcomes.
 It also eliminates firms that acquire many firms on an annual basis and firms that have moved up the M&A learning curve.

 Many of these studies use short time frames to filter out other factors other than transactions that might affect stock prices.
 However, focusing on short periods only reflects market reactions, essentially guesses about the future rather than evidence of how well the deal worked out.
 A deal’s true success or failure takes years to become apparent, not just a few days.
 I am not bashing the researchers, it is inherently tricky to conduct a study that captures this long-term perspective, even with all the data available from public companies.